 The most significant recent changes impacting the taxation of individuals in South Africa are as follows:

 - The harmonisation of the tax treatment of payments to South African retirement funds to ensure consistent treatment of contributions, irrespective of the type of retirement vehicle that the person is a member of, was effective from 1 March 2016.
-The requirement that a provident fund will also only be able to pay out one third of the value of the fund as a lump sum on retirement (with the remaining two thirds having to be annuitised) will become effective on 1 March 2021.
+The requirement that a provident fund will only be able to pay out one third of the value of the fund as a lump sum on retirement (with the remaining two thirds having to be annuitised) became effective on 1 March 2021.

-- With effect from 1 March 2020, qualifying foreign employment income earned by South African tax residents will no longer be fully exempt as the exemption will be limited to ZAR 1.25 million.
-The amount above the ZAR 1.25 million exemption will be subject to normal tax in South Africa at the tax rate for that particular year of assessment.
+- With effect from 1 March 2020, qualifying foreign employment income earned by South Africa tax residents is no longer fully exempt, as the exemption is limited to 1.25 million South African rand (ZAR).
+The amount above the ZAR 1.25 million exemption is subject to normal tax in South Africa at the tax rate for that particular year of assessment.

 - Government announced that it intends to initiate treaty re-negotiations to ensure that South Africa retains taxing rights on payments from South African retirement funds post a change in tax residence (i.e. where an individual becomes a non-South African tax resident).

 - All individuals who are provisional taxpayers with assets above ZAR 50 million will be required to declare specified assets and liabilities at market values in the 2023 tax returns.

 From 1 March 2021, the South African Reserve Bank (SARB) announced changes to the emigration processes for individuals, as well as the removal of blocked assets after emigration.

 - As of 1 March 2021, in order to be eligible for early withdrawal of retirement funds on ceasing to be a South African tax resident, the individual must have been a non-resident for at least three consecutive years (with effect from 1 March 2021) and have proof that they are a tax resident in a foreign country (usually by providing a certificate of tax residence for that country).